surabhiA/Universe-Simulation/README.md

 # Universe-Simulation
-This project simulates the solar system with 4 planets (This was a homework project in a data structure course) Compiling the Project
+This project simulates the solar system using Newton's law of Universal Gravitation (This was a homework project in a data structure course)

+Compiling the Project
 > javac NBody.java